MartinKostura/Martin-Portfo/README.md

 ## Featured Projects

 I have to say I love my job.
 I am working in a videoproduction called lifeREPORT for almost 3 years now.
 We are shooting huge events like Let it Roll which is one of the biggest DnB music festivals in Europe, we are shooting documentaries for Czech National Televison - ČT1-ČT2, or livestreaming sport  events like Czech Masters.
-In that 3 years I gained a huge amount of experience which is mirroring in my work.
+In that 3 years I gained a huge amount of experience which I believe is mirroring in my work.
 I got used to working under really stressing conditions with a lot of responsibility on me which allows me to be always focused.
-I am a believer in a teamwork so I really like to collaborate with as many people so we can combine our creative visions.
+I am a believer in a teamwork so I really like to collaborate with as many people as I can so we can combine our creative visions.

 ### Studio Photography
 ![9](https://github.com/MartinKostura/Martin-Portfo/assets/148872082/6bf160fa-cf8d-42e0-8f3e-6a0409413db4)